OpenEvalProject/evals/manuscripts/elife-93413/v1/manuscript.md

 To precisely define Fshr expression in mice, we utilized several complementary strategies, including Fshr endogenous promoter driving ZsGreen knockin reporter mice, immunofluorescence (IF) staining with antibodies against tissue/cell type-specific markers and Fshr, droplet digital RT-PCR (ddRT-PCR) and single RNA-fluorescence in situ hybridization (RNA-smFISH), to comprehensively examine Fshr expression.

-## Generation of Fshr-ZsGreen knockin reporter mice
+### Generation of Fshr-ZsGreen knockin reporter mice

 CRISPR/Cas9-mediated homologous recombination was used to generate embryonic stem cell clones, in which a P2A-ZsGreen cassette was precisely inserted before the stop codon of the Fshr gene followed by the 3′ UTR of the Fshr allele, as described in the Methods (Figure 1A).
 This P2A-ZsGreen expression cassette under the control of endogenous Fshr regulatory elements ultimately generates ZsGreen proteins without disrupting Fshr expression.
 The 19 amino acids P2A sequences function to cause ribosomal ‘skipping’ during translation, resulting in a missing peptide bond and effectively separates the two proteins, e.g., Fshr and ZsGreen (Zhu et al., 2023; Trichas et al., 2008; Luke and Ryan, 2018).
 The injected zygotes were transferred into oviducts of Kunming pseudopregnant females to generate F0 mice.
 F0 mice with the expected genotype were confirmed by tail genomic DNA PCR, DNA sequencing, and Southern blotting (Figure 1B and C) and then mated with C57BL/6J mice to establish F1 heterozygous mice with the germline-transmitted transgene.
 F1 heterozygous mice were further genotyped by tail genomic PCR, DNA sequencing and Southern blotting (Figure 1B and C).
 The results from these tail genomic PCR, DNA sequencing, and Southern blots in both F0 and F1 pups demonstrated that the targeted P2A-ZsGreen cassette was accurately inserted into the designed site between exon 10 and the stop codon of the Fshr gene before the 3’ UTR.
 We maintained heterogeneous Fshr-ZsGreen mice and used homogeneous mice for experiments.
 These mice were genotyped using primer sets specific to P2A-ZsGreen, as shown in Figure 1D.
 Fshr and GFP are transcribed in a bicistronic mRNA but subsequently translated into two independent proteins rather than as a fusion protein.
 This design ensures unaffected Gαi3 transcription and function and simultaneous GFP expression as a reporter protein.
 All animals were fertile and showed normal behavior and no obvious abnormal phenotypes.

 ![Figure 1.](https://cdn.elifesciences.org/articles/93413/elife-93413-fig1-v1.jpg)

 **Figure 1.:** (A) CRISPR/Cas9-mediated targeting strategy to generate Fshr-P2A-ZsGreen knockin mice.
 (B) Detection of integration by PCR in F0 and F1 mice: (a) Schematic of PCR primer design specific to Fshr-P2A-ZsGreen and the wild-type allele.
 The results of genomic DNA PCR genotypes using the primer pair EGE-YHN-013-A-L-GT-F/EGE-YHN-013-A-Mut-R (b) and another primer pair EGE-YHN-013-A-R-GT-F/EGE-YHN-013-A-R-GT-R (c).
 (C) Southern blot confirmation of the correct integration of the P2A-ZsGreen allele in F0 and F1 mice.
-The Southern blot results demonstrated the successful generation of the targeted P2A-Fshr-ZsGreen allele: (a) Restriction sites in the wild-type sequence and targeted vector; (b) Southern blot analysis probes, expected restriction fragment lengths as indicated and blotted images.Figure 1—source data 1.Figure 1—source data 2.
+The Southern blot results demonstrated the successful generation of the targeted P2A-Fshr-ZsGreen allele: (a) Restriction sites in the wild-type sequence and targeted vector; (b) Southern blot analysis probes, expected restriction fragment lengths as indicated and blotted images.

-## Examination of Fshr expression in Fshr-ZsGreen reporter mice
+### Examination of Fshr expression in Fshr-ZsGreen reporter mice

 With confirmation that the Fshr-P2A-ZsGreen targeting vector was successfully inserted into the Fshr locus, we investigated Fshr expression by confocal microscopy to detect ZsGreen expression and immunostaining for tissue/cell markers in frozen sections of tissues/organs of Fshr-ZsGreen reporter mice.
 To ensure that there was no nonspecific expression of Fshr-ZsGreen in the examined tissues/organs, we took frozen sections derived from wild-type mice (B6) as negative controls.
 The negative controls were imaged under the conditions used for examining Fshr-ZsGreen expression.
 The representative results are shown in Appendix 1—figure 1, showing no nonspecific expression of Fshr-ZsGreen in the negative controls.
 On this basis, we performed the following imaging to examine Fshr-ZsGreen expression in the major organs and tissues.

-## Reproductive organs
+### Reproductive organs

 As the reproductive system is well known to express Fshr, we first tested Fshr-ZsGreen expression in the ovary and testis to ensure ZsGreen expression driven by the endogenous Fshr promoter.
 In the ovary, we observed Fshr-ZsGreen expression in the different stages of follicles from primordial follicles to primary follicles, secondary follicles, and the corpus luteum (Figure 2A-b and e).
 In the ovarian/Graafian follicles, expression was observed in the oocytes, granulosa cells/follicle cells and theca (interna and externa) (Figure 2A-b, c, e, and f).
 We also found Fshr-ZsGreen expression in the ciliated epithelial cells in the oviduct (Figure 2A-d and h).
 Furthermore, we employed an antibody against Stra8 (Miyauchi et al., 2017) to perform IF staining to identify reproductive cells and observed the colocalization of Fshr-ZsGreen with Stra8 staining as a marker for reproductive cells (Figure 2A).